 - Carry a minimum number of valuables and plan places to conceal them.

-- Use covered luggage tags to avoid casual observation of your identity and nationality.
+- Check your bags, clothing, and vehicle to make sure you are not carrying any banned items or substances, such as weapons or ammunition, into your destination country.
+Use covered luggage tags to avoid casual observation of your identity and nationality.

 - Avoid packing IDs, tickets and other vital documents in backpacks or other locations you won't be able to see at all times.